 I help nonprofit boards plan and manage the turnover in their CEO position.

-Managing the turnover in your CEO position is one of the biggest, most challenging jobs your board will face.
+Managing a CEO transition is one of the biggest, most challenging jobs your board will face.
 Where do you turn to for advice?
 That one sentence in the bylaws that says “the board hires and supervises the executive director” isn’t much help.

-Adding to the questions and challenges, you may be facing one of these situations…
+Adding to the questions and challenges, you may be facing one of these special situations…

-- Your departing executive is a long-term, beloved leader, maybe even a founder, and everybody’s worried about “filling those big shoes.”
+- Your departing executive will be a hard act to follow.
+He/she is a long-term executive, maybe a founder or otherwise transformational leader.
+Everybody’s worried about “filling those big shoes.”

 - Your executive didn’t give you very much notice, so you’re concerned about how to cover a potential leadership gap.

-- You’re facing the prospect of terminating your current executive.
-Or maybe your executive has already left, or there’s been a messy departure.
+- You’re facing the challenging task of terminating your current executive.
+Or maybe your executive has already left and there’s been a messy departure.

-- Conversely, your organization may be struggling financially or politically, and you wonder how that’s going to affect your ability to hire a new executive.
+- Or, your organization may be struggling financially or politically, and you wonder how that’s going to affect your ability to hire a new executive.

 These are challenging circumstances for any board.
 Lots of risks.
 Lots of concerns.
 Lots of questions.

 How do I know this?
-Because I’ve been a board member too.
-As a former chief executive and five-time interim CEO, I’ve been on the other side of the transition table, as well.
+Because I’ve been in all three seats at this table — multiple times as a board member, executive, and consultant.
+I have been a member of nonprofit boards as they have gone through an executive transition.
+As a former chief executive and five-time interim CEO, I’ve experienced transitions up close and personal.
 And, since 1993, I’ve helped hundreds of nonprofit leaders plan for and manage turnover in their chief executive position.

 How can I help you?